1928 United States presidential election: Republican Party nomination

-Other Candidates
+Other candidates

-With President Calvin Coolidge choosing not to enter the race, the race for the nomination was wide open.
+With President Calvin Coolidge choosing not to seek re-election, the race for the nomination was wide open.
 The leading candidates were Secretary of Commerce Herbert Hoover, former Illinois Governor Frank Orren Lowden and Senate Majority Leader Charles Curtis.
 A movement to draft Coolidge failed to gain traction with party insiders or even persuade Coolidge himself.

-In the few primaries that mattered, Hoover did not perform as well as expected, and it was thought that President Coolidge or Vice President Charles G. Dawes might accept a draft in case of a deadlock, but Lowden withdrew just as the convention was about to start, paving the way for a Hoover victory.
+In the few primaries that mattered, Hoover did not perform as well as expected, leaving him with fewer than half the number of pledged delegates that he needed to win the nomination.
+Lowden in turn only had half the number of delegates that Hoover did, leaving it looking unlikely that the first rounds of voting would produce a majority for any candidate.
+Attempts were made to sound out Coolidge and Vice President Charles G. Dawes as to whether they would be willing to enter the race and break a potential deadlock between Hoover and Lowden, but both Coolidge and Dawes remained aloof.
+The matter was unexpectedly resolved when the convention voted to adopt a platform that repudiated the McNary–Haugen Farm Relief Bill, in turn causing Lowden to withdraw his candidacy in protest, and leaving no obvious challenger to Hoover.
+The only real competition that remained came from Senator Curtis, whose campaign was left with far too little time to win over the Lowden supporters.

 The Republican Convention was held in Kansas City, Missouri from June 12 to 15 and nominated Hoover on the first ballot.
-With Hoover disinclined to interfere in the selection of his running mate, the party leaders were at first partial to giving Dawes a shot at a second term, but when that information leaked, Coolidge sent an angry telegram that said that he would consider a second nomination for Dawes, whom he hated, a "personal affront."
+With Hoover disinclined to interfere in the selection of his running mate, the party leaders were at first partial to giving Dawes a shot at a second term, but when that information leaked, Coolidge sent an angry telegram that said that he would consider a second nomination for Dawes, whom he hated, a "personal affront".
 To attract votes from farmers who were concerned about Hoover's pro-business orientation, the nomination was instead offered to Curtis.
 He accepted and was nominated overwhelmingly on the first ballot.
 Curtis was the first candidate of Native American ancestry nominated by a major party for national office.

 In his acceptance speech eight weeks after the convention ended, Hoover said: "We in America today are nearer to the final triumph over poverty than ever before in the history of this land...
 We shall soon with the help of God be in sight of the day when poverty will be banished from this land."
 That sentence would haunt Hoover during the Great Depression.